Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_basic/_index.md

 ## Prerequisites

-- Fork the ["Azure Arc Jumpstart Apps"](https://github.com/microsoft/azure-arc-jumpstart-apps) repository.
+- Fork the [Arc Jumpstart Apps](https://github.com/microsoft/azure-arc-jumpstart-apps) repository.
 In this scenario, you will be making changes on your own forked repository to initiate the GitOps flow.

 - (Optional) Install the "Tab Auto Refresh" extension for your browser.
 This will help you to show the real-time changes on the application in an automated way.